ABeaujet/CalypsoInspector/README.md

 This is essentially based on ISO7816-4 and some pieces of information here and there (access to official documentation for Intercode/Intertic is charged 136.35€).

-This project should be ported to Android and support external OTG readers (ACR122U ?)
+The [Android port](http://github.com/ABeaujet/CalypsoInspectorAndroid) is under development.
+It may eventually support external OTG readers (ACR122U) in the near future.

 This project is tested with the cards used in Lille, France (PassPass or Pass Pass cards).
 It should also work with Navigo cards, though some changes are necessary due to the complex topology of Paris public transport network (zones, check-outs...).
 I will make this project compatible with Navigo cards once I get a new one, but that shouldn't be that hard.